 Wilshire Branch Library

-In addition to the Pio Pico Library, another LAPL branch that serves what is still considered the Koreatown area of Los Angeles is the Wilshire library.
-It doesn’t has as extensive a collection of Korean books or resources, but it’s the next best branch.
-(The central library in downtown LA also has Korean materials.)
+In addition to the Pio Pico Library, another LAPL branch that serves what is still considered the Koreatown area of Los Angeles is the Wilshire Library.
+It doesn’t have as extensive a collection of Korean books or resources, but it’s the next best branch.
+(The Central Library in downtown LA also has Korean materials.)

 The Wilshire Branch of the Los Angeles Public Library opened in 1920 in a storefront building on Second and Hobart Streets.
 In 1922, the Board of Library Commissioners approved a motion to purchase a lot on the southwest corner of St. Andrews Place and Council Street.